Thomas Edison: Birth to Age 40

 Birth to 9 years: 1847-56

 Thomas Alva Edison was born in Ohio, on February 11, 1847 to Canadian emigrants.
 His family fled to the United States after his father had been involved in a political revolt in Canada.
-In his first year, Thomas got scarlet fever and lost part of his hearing.
+In his first year, Thomas was infected with scarlet fever and lost part of his hearing.

 (Note: Another story says that when he was older, a man pulled him by the ear to get him on a moving train, thus injuring his hearing.
 I'm not sure which is correct.)